CatalystCode/project-fortis/project-fortis-pipeline/docs/production-setup.md

   verify `example.com`.
 This requires the configuration of either a DNS MX record or an A record.
 How to do this will vary by DNS provider.
 The value that Let's Encrypt will use is exposed in the `FORTIS_MX_RECORD` tag upon completion of deployment of Fortis.
+As an example, if you own the domain `test.com` and you are setting up your Fortis site at `fortis.test.com`, please ensure that the MX record for `fortis.test.com` is set to `fortis.test.com` and that the A record for `fortis.test.com` contains the value of the `FORTIS_DNS_IP` tag.

 3. The Let's Encrypt address to use to request the certificate.
-Note that, the value defaults to the "staging server" for Let's Encrypt which helps for development.
-Change this value to `https://acme-v01.api.letsencrypt.org/directory` in the case of a production deployment.
+Note that, the value defaults to the production server for Let's Encrypt.
+If you are a developer, change this value to `https://acme-staging.api.letsencrypt.org/directory` to speed up development.

 ### Login setup